-In June 2014, a new Bus Rapid Transit (BRT) service, called Rapid, began service along the I-15 corridor.
-This high-frequency transit service offers increased reliability and customer convenience, similar to the services of a light rail system.
+Rapid is an exciting new level of transit service that began operating along the I-15 corridor in June 2014.
+Rapid provides high-frequency, limited-stop service with increased reliability and convenience, similar to the services of a light rail system.
 Rapid features include transit signal priority, digital displays announcing next vehicle arrival times, modern shelters, and fewer stops.
-Other planned transit improvements will support Rapid services, connecting residential areas to major employment centers and creating a vast network of quick and efficient public transit throughout the region.
+Other planned transit improvements will support Rapid services, connecting residential areas to major employment centers and creating a vast network of quick and efficient transportation solutions throughout the region.

-In addition to providing faster service and increased routes, the I-15 Rapid service includes 29 new vehicles with improvements designed to make the ride more comfortable, accessible, and convenient for passengers.
+I-15 Rapid service includes 29 new vehicles with improvements designed to make the ride more comfortable, accessible, and convenient for passengers.
 Rapid vehicles are designed to streamline and accelerate the boarding process by featuring multiple doors, low-floor designs, and fare boxes that accept Compass Cards.
-Additional design features, such as comfortable seating and larger windows, improve ride quality.
-Automated systems provide announcements of station stops and other transit information.
+Additional design features - such as comfortable seating and larger windows -improve ride quality.
+Automated systems announce station stops and other transit information.

 Several new Rapid routes began in 2014:

-These new Rapid routes will complement existing and new MTS regional and local transit services, including Rapid Express 280, Rapid Express 290, and Mid-City Rapid 215.
+These Rapid routes complement MTS regional and local transit services, including Rapid 215, which operates between SDSU and Downtown San Diego.

-The new Rapid services will use capital investment projects throughout the corridor:
+Rapid services use capital investment projects throughout the corridor: